minhTMUstudent/CPS406_iteration_2_41/README.md

 **CONTACT**

-If you have any questions, suggestions, or feedback, feel free to reach out to us at humaira.adeeb@torontomu.ca, donovan.ngai@toronotmu.ca, kevin1.khuu@torontomu.ca, minhhoa.truong@torontomu.ca, shopnil.rahman@torontomu.ca
+If you have any questions, suggestions, or feedback, feel free to reach out to us at humaira.adeeb@torontomu.ca, donovan.ngai@torontomu.ca, kevin1.khuu@torontomu.ca, minhhoa.truong@torontomu.ca, shopnil.rahman@torontomu.ca

 Thank you for using the Club Management Application!